blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 	#.
 Coinage calculated from the adjusted time is used to divide hash(address + pastblockhash) to create the value compared against the difficulty to determine if a block is won or not.
 This means a UTXO is more likely to win a block within a segid based on age of the UTXO and amount of coins.

 To create a chain using this parameter, start the first node with ``-gen -genproclimit=0``.
 Start the second node with ``-gen -genproclimit=$(nproc)``.
 Send coins from the second node to the first node, and it will begin staking.
-The first 100 blocks will allow POW regardless of the ``ac_staked`` value.
-On a chain using a high percentage for POS, it's vital to have coins staking by block 100.
+The first 100 blocks will allow PoW regardless of the ``ac_staked`` value.
+On a chain using a high percentage for PoS, it's vital to have coins staking by block 100.
 It is also vital to stake coins in all 64 segids.
 For the time being, you can use the `genaddresses.py` script in `this repo <https://github.com/alrighttt/dockersegid>`_ to generate an address for each segid.
 This functionality will soon be integrated directly into the daemon.
 You can use the ``getbalance64`` command to get the balance you currently have in each segid you are staking in.

 -ac_public